Food Fun & News

 Photo by Stacey Irvin

-This volunteer-run fete in Nashville, Tennessee has attendees clucking for seconds of down-home spicy yardbird with that crackling skin you crave.
-Watch the annual Amateur Cooking Competition as contestants whip up atomic delights or check out the fire truck parade, complete with antique fire trucks and live jams from The Half Brass Band.
+The volunteer-run Hot Chicken Festival in Nashville, Tennessee, has attendees clucking for seconds of down-home spicy yardbird with that crackling skin you crave.
+Watch the annual Amateur Cooking Competition as contestants whip up atomic delights or check out the fire truck parade, complete with antique fire trucks and live jams from local bands.

 Blues, Brews & BBQ Festival

 Pitmasters from local barbecue joints spoil attendees with the best of Louisville, Kentucky’s finger-lickin’-good grub.
-Expect staples such as chicken, ribs, pulled pork, beef brisket, and roasted corn, along with traditional fairground eats like corn dogs and ice cream.
+At the Blues, Brews & BBQ festival, expect staples such as chicken, ribs, pulled pork, beef brisket, and roasted corn, along with traditional fairground eats like corn dogs and ice cream.
 When you’re not inhaling thrills from the grill, kick back to the sounds from live blues musicians (lawn chairs and blankets welcome).

 Tales of the Cocktail

 Head down to this New Orleans fest to treat yourself to a blur of “bon temps;” tequila tastings, cold-distilling classes, cocktail tours, gin aroma academies, and over 200 other events for cocktail connoisseurs and beginner boozehounds alike.
 Oh, and did we mention Hurricanes?
 A competition pits bartenders from near and afar head to head to stir it up with their best interpretation of the historic 1940s French Quarter cocktail.

 Vermont Cheesemakers Festival